 Location: Lost Spur Golf & Event Center, 2750 Sibley Memorial Hwy, Eagan, MN 55121

-Pending Minnesota Dept. of Labor & Industry approval, this class satisfies eight hours of continuing education requirements for the Power Limited Training Licensure, including two hours of code and six hours of technical training oriented specifically toward the landscape industry.
+Minnesota Dept. of Labor & Industry course code #20210048, this class satisfies eight hours of continuing education requirements for the Power Limited Training Licensure, including two hours of code and six hours of technical training oriented specifically toward the landscape industry.